LeeHuangLe/Functional-programming/README.md

 # Project Description - BinPacman
-This is a Game that emulates pacman in a binary tree.
+This is a Game that emulates Pacman in a binary tree.
 The objective is to collect all pellets without losing.
 Whenever you touch a ghost (i.e. arrive at the same node as them), you lose a life.
 If you lose all your 3 lives, you lose.
 The commands are: